Project-Based Learning

 What is project-based learning?

-Prominent educator John Dewey once remarked, "Give the pupils something to do, not something to learn; and the doing is of such a nature as to demand thinking, or the intentional noting of connections; learning naturally results".
-This encapsulates the essence of PBL—it's about doing and thinking, not just learning.
+As John Dewey said, "Give the pupils something to do, not something to learn; and the doing is of such a nature as to demand thinking."
+This reflects the core philosophy of PBL—it’s about doing and thinking, not just absorbing information.
+Students are challenged to make connections, ask questions, and reflect on their learning, leading to genuine understanding.

 Project-based Learning in Context